Code-Institute-Submissions/Parenting/README.md

 ### Further Testing

 - The website was tested on Microsoft Edge, Google Chrome.
-[View]()
+[View](https://github.com/DomnicaH/Parenting/tree/main/documentation/testing)

-- The website was viewed on a variety of devices such as Laptop 17" and 15.6", iPhone7, iPhone 11.
+- The website was viewed on a variety of devices such as Laptop 17" and 15.6", iPhone7, iPhone11.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs